-Well, as we’ve said many times, the sports was invented by blending parts of tennis, ping pong and badminton.
+Well, as we’ve said many times, the sport was invented by blending parts of tennis, ping pong and badminton.
 It’s common knowledge that you use a tennis “racket”…or is it a “racquet”?
-That depends who you ask…and sometimes where you ask (UK vs USA).
+That depends who you ask…and sometimes where you ask (UK vs the USA).

-Below is a search showing a comparison of how often the terms tennis racket vs tennis racquet have been used in published books dating back to the 1800s.
-As the graph shows, the term racket is more commonly used than racquet.
-Actually “racket” pre-dates the french influenced spelling of “racquet” with the Oxford English Dictionary registering the word “racket” used in reference to sports-as far back as the 1500s.
+Below is a search showing a comparison of how often the terms tennis racket vs tennis racquet has been used in published books dating back to the 1800s.
+As the graph shows, the term racket is more commonly used than “racquet”.
+Actually “racket” pre-dates the French-influenced spelling of “racquet” with the Oxford English Dictionary registering the word “racket” used in reference to sports-as far back as the 1500s.

 The spelling was around for centuries before “racquet” was even used (a misspelling of the French word).
 “Racquet” did not appear until the 1800s, and even then it was only a variant of “racket.”

 Pickleball partially originated from badminton but the same confusion exists there as it does with other racket/racquet sports….this is a never-ending circle!

 Is it a racketball racket or a racquetball racquet?
 Badminton has the same argument.
 It really depends who you ask -the question of “K” vs “QU” spelling goes back to the tennis discussion above.

 Ping Pong Paddle?

 So we are left with ping pong…that must be where paddle comes from right?
 “Ping-pong paddle”.
 That sounds correct.
 I grew up playing ping pong in the basement with my five brothers.

 We always referred to it as a paddle and I think everyone does…don’t they?
 Hold up…I just learned something new today.